phaag/nfdump/README.md

-The following config options are available:
+The following config options are available: ( see ./configure --help for the complete list)

 * __--enable-sflow__
 Build sflow collector sfcapd; default is __NO__